Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities: Abstract

 \section{Abstract}

 We study Pareto efficiency in a pure-exchange economy where agents' preferences are represented by risk-averse monetary utilities.
 These coincide with law-invariant monetary utilities, and they can be shown to correspond to the class of monotone, (quasi-)concave, Schur concave, and translation-invariant utility functionals.
 This covers a large class of utility functionals, including a variety of law-invariant robust utilities.
 We show that Pareto optima exist and are comonotone, and we provide a crisp characterization thereof in the case of law-invariant positively homogeneous monetary utilities.
 This characterization provides an easily implementable algorithm that fully determines the shape of Pareto-optimal allocations.
+Additionally, for positively homogeneous law-invariant monetary utilities, we show the existence of competitive equilibria and establish the first and second welfare theorems.
 In the special case of law-invariant comonotone-additive monetary utility functionals (concave Yaari-Dual utilities), we provide a closed-form characterization of Pareto optima.
 As an application, we examine risk-sharing markets where all agents evaluate risk through law-invariant coherent risk measures, a widely popular class of risk measures.
 In a numerical illustration, we characterize Pareto-optimal risk-sharing for some special types of coherent risk measures.